cztomczak/cefpython/api/ApplicationSettings.md

 Default: True

 Downloads are handled automatically.
 A default `SaveAs` file dialog provided by OS is displayed.
 See also the [DownloadHandler](DownloadHandler.md) wiki page.

+### external_message_pump

+(bool)
+Default: False

+EXPERIMENTAL: currently this option makes browser slower, so don't use it.
+              Reported issue in upstream, see Issue #246 for details.

+It is recommended to use this option as a replacement for calls to cefpython.MessageLoopWork().
+CEF Python will do these calls automatically using CEF's OnScheduleMessagePumpWork.
+This results in improved performance and resolves some bugs.
+See Issue #246 for more details.

+Description from upstream CEF:
+> Set to true (1) to control browser process main (UI) thread message pump
+> scheduling via the CefBrowserProcessHandler::OnScheduleMessagePumpWork()
+> callback.
+This option is recommended for use in combination with the
+> CefDoMessageLoopWork() function in cases where the CEF message loop must be
+> integrated into an existing application message loop (see additional
+> comments and warnings on CefDoMessageLoopWork).
+Enabling this option is not
+> recommended for most users; leave this option disabled and use either the
+> CefRunMessageLoop() function or multi_threaded_message_loop if possible.

 ### ignore_certificate_errors